mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 The `open_basedir` option must be added after the installation is finished.
 Set `open_basedir` to a list of directories (use `:` to separate directories):

-* API Portal root directory
+* API Portal root directory.
-* Value of `upload_tmp_dir` or `/tmp` if it is empty
+* Value of `upload_tmp_dir` or `/tmp` if it is empty.
-* New location of log files if you changed them according to [Change the location of API Portal log files](/docs/apim_administration/apiportal_admin/apip_logging#change-the-location-of-apiportal-log-files)
+* New location of log files if you changed them according to [Change the location of API Portal log files](/docs/apim_administration/apiportal_admin/apip_logging#change-the-location-of-apiportal-log-files).

 After updating `php.ini`, restart Apache.